-Clarksville Academy has a 45+ year history in Montgomery County.
+Clarksville Academy has a 50-year history in Montgomery County.
 With this history comes many great traditions.
 Below you will find a list of some of our annual traditions.
 If you have questions about anything listed, please feel free to contact us!

 Back to School Bash—The Back to School Bash is held every year during the first week of school.
-This is sponsored by the CAA parent association and is free for all families.
-Students, parents, and siblings gather in the Auxiliary Gym for pizza and then move to Procter Court for a Pep Rally to kick off the start of school.
+This is sponsored by the CAPA parent association and is free for all families.
+Students, parents, and siblings gather in the Bash.
 All grades Pre-K through 12th grade are invited.

 Tailgate Alley—All football home games kick off with the fun atmosphere of Tailgate Alley.
 This exciting pre-game activity is hosted by the Athletics office and encourages parents, students, families, and Cougar fans alike to take the time for fun and food prior to each home game.
 The Cougar Booster Club hosts a tent at each gave which provides free food for all who stop by.

 First Grade Pet Show—This wonderful tradition goes back over 30 years!
 Students in the first grade bring their favorite pet (real or stuffed) and share them for the entire lower school.
 This show encourages positive public speaking skills and is a favorite for everyone.
 Parents, families, and friends are encouraged to attend!

 Admissions Open House—The Admissions Office hosts open house events throughout the year for prospective families.
 Although tours are given daily, Monday through Friday from 8:30-2, Annual House events allow families a more inside look at the school.